martinlundin/brewy/README.md

-# :beer: Brewy
+# :beers: Brewy
-Keep track and collect data for your brews.
-[Add more description]
+Making several brews simuntantiously can get messy and confusing very quick. **Keep orginized with Brewy**.
+We help you keep track and collect data for your brews.

+Create your brew recepies and see what others are doing.
+Set rating on the brews and, eventually you might see some patterns of what works well and what does not.

 ---